lfex/poise/README.md

 [![][project-logo]][project-logo-large]

-*An LFE Library for the Framework-agnostic Generation of Static HTML Content*
+*An LFE Library for framework-agnostic generation of static HTML content*

 #### Contents